astropy/astroquery/docs/solarsystem/pds/pds.rst

 If your query failed, it might be useful for you to put the URI into a web browser to get more information why it failed.
-Please note that ``uri`` is an attribute of :class:`~astroquery.solarsystem.pds.RingNode` and not the results table.
+Please note that ``uri`` is an attribute of :class:`~astroquery.solarsystem.pds.RingNodeClass` and not the results table.